 Courtauld Collection: A Vision for Impressionism

-20 February – 17 June 2019
+20 Feb – 17 June 2019

-This landmark exhibition explores Samuel Courtauld’s role as one of the great collectors of the twentieth century and showcase his extraordinary collection, which will be on display in Paris for the first time in over sixty years.It brought together around 100 works that all belonged to Samuel Courtauld.
+This landmark exhibition explored Samuel Courtauld’s role as one of the great collectors of the twentieth century and showcased his extraordinary collection, which was displayed in Paris for the first time in over sixty years.It brought together around 100 works that all belonged to Samuel Courtauld.
 The majority of these are owned by The Courtauld Gallery and they were reunited with other important paintings formerly in Courtauld’s collection and now held in international public and private collections.